-Richard Hudnut joined his father’s business in 1873, aged 18.
+In 1873, aged 18, Richard Hudnut joined his father’s business.
 Some have suggested he had been to Princeton but this seems incorrect, possibly stemming from confusion with his younger brother William who graduated from Princeton College in 1886 (Wessell, 1961, p.
 156).
 Exactly how or why he began to make scents for his father’s pharmacy is unclear.
 His brother William notes that Alexander Hudnut played no part in their development and Richard’s first fragrances, released in 1880, were formulated before he had visited France to see first-hand how things were done in Grasse.

 In 1899, Alexander Hudnut’s health began to fail and by the end of the year he had sold his pharmacy business to the Hudnut & Hegeman Consolidated Drug and Chemical Company.
 However, by this time Richard was independent, having established his own pharmacy uptown at 925 Broadway, New York in 1892.

-Although the original Hudnut’s Pharmacy was demolished when the Herald Building was pulled down in 1895 to make way for a 25-storey skyscraper, the new owners reestablished it in an alternative location.
-This meant there were two Hudnut businesses in New York for many years, one uptown at 925 Broadway, operated by Richard Hudnut, the other downtown at 207 Broadway, owned by Frederick F. Anness and George H. Bancroft.
-The two firms seemed to co-exist quite amicably, a situation made easier by the fact that Richard did not advertising widely.
+Although the original Hudnut’s Pharmacy was demolished when the Herald Building was pulled down in 1895 to make way for a 25-storey skyscraper, the new owners reopened it in another alternative location.
+This meant there were two Hudnut businesses in New York for many years, one operated by Richard Hudnut uptown at 925 Broadway, the other downtown at 207 Broadway owned by Frederick F. Anness and George H. Bancroft.
+The two firms seemed to co-exist quite amicably, a situation made easier by the fact that Richard did not advertise widely.
 Apart from some trade promotions and the occasional placement by agents or stores who carried his products in other American cities, there is little mention of his wares in the press until 1914.

-Richard Hudnut did not advertise broadly to help give his perfumes and cosmetics an air of exclusivity.
+One reason why Richard Hudnut desisted from advertising broadly was to give his perfumes and cosmetics an air of exclusivity.
 Rather than use newspaper or magazine advertisements he distributed booklets to prospective customers that contained details of his various preparations.
 In addition, to stop the line being ‘cheapened’ by discounting, he employed a strict price maintenance policy and all retailers that carried his products had to sign an agreement to that effect.